pavelsolis/Git-GitHub-Primer/README.md

 - Always **commit before** pushing or pulling because if there are conflicts, Git reconstructs using the commits.
 - Always **pull before** you push so that the local and the remote repositories are in sync.
 - If you want to merge the changes in `<branchname>` into the `<parent>`: `git checkout <parent>`, `git merge <branchname>`.
 - If there are conflicts, they will be indicated in the respective file with `<<<` as delimiters.
 Your changes are marked as HEAD.
 Manually resolve any conflicts and delete all the delimiters.
 Add the file back (`git add .`) and finish the merge (`git merge --continue`).
 To abort the merge use: `git merge --abort`.
+For more on how to resolve merge conflicts, see [this](https://www.simplilearn.com/tutorials/git-tutorial/merge-conflicts-in-git).

 ### Upload Changes to the Remote Repo <a name="git-push"></a>
 To upload the commits you made in the local branch `<branchname>` to the remote branch `<branchname>`: